DoD-Platform-One/bigbang/charter/Testing.md

 * New Iron Bank Image
 * Changes to Manifests for deployments
+* Helm Chart Tests to verify operation within the cluster
 * Newly supported configurations of application

 ## Testing Platform